nnizhang/SMAC/README.md

 Fig.4.
 Comparsion of the distribution of object size for nine RGB-D SOD benchmark datasets.

-## SOTA Results on our proposed dataset
+## SOTA Results on Our Proposed Dataset

 We provide other SOTA RGB-D methods' results and scores on our proposed dataset.
 You can directly download all results [[here](https://pan.baidu.com/s/1GUyvRjiQpwCGjsDNR2I3YQ) ov08].
 **No.** | **Pub.** | **Name** | **Title** | **Download**